Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Introduction

 Our contributions in the paper are two-fold.
 We first provide a theoretical characterization of the observation described above.
 In particular, we show that estimates from exogenous variables having spurious correlations with the exposure are concentrated in a region that can be separated from the true causal effect.
 Remarkably in our theoretical analysis, we explicitly take into account the randomness in the first marginal screening step, while most of the existing literature treats this as pre-processing and does not account for its randomness.

 We then introduce a novel strategy that addresses this challenge.
-A key component of our proposal is a resampling method that constructs pseudo variables to identify and remove spurious variables.
+A key component of our proposal is the use of pseudo variables, known to be irrelevant, to identify and remove spurious variables.
 The idea of pseudo variables has been investigated before in other contexts, most notably in forward selection \citep{Wu2007}.
 It is also similar in spirit to knockoffs \citep{RinaFoygelBarberan2015} although our construction of pseudo variables is much simpler.

-To facilitate inference, we also consider a variation of our proposal using sample splitting, in which one portion of the data is used to detect spurious variables, and the remaining data are used to identify the valid instruments and estimate the causal effects.
+To facilitate inference, we employ a sample splitting procedure with theoretical justifications.
+One portion of the data is used to detect spurious variables, and the remaining data are used to identify valid instruments and estimate the causal effect.
+Our method guarantees the removal of all spurious instruments and the correct identification of all valid instruments.
+Additionally, the causal estimate is demonstrated to be asymptotically normal.

-The rest of this article is organized as follows.
-In Section \ref{models}, we provide background information of IV analysis and our models.
-We illustrate the challenges of identifying valid instruments from a large candidate set using a simulated example and provide theoretical justifications for our findings in Section \ref{challenge_highD}.
-Section \ref{estimation} details the proposed procedures.
-In Section \ref{simulations}, we evaluate the performance of our procedures via simulations.
-In Section \ref{real_data}, we apply the proposed methods to the Wisconsin Longitudinal Study data and examine the causal effect of obesity on Health-Related Quality of Life (HRQL).
-We conclude with discussions in Section \ref{discussion}.